 Your incision will be covered with a bandage (dressing) for the first few days after surgery.
-Your doctor, physician assistant, or nurse practitioner will remove the drain tube (if you have one) from your incision and may change the bandage.
 Before you leave the hospital, we will give you instruction for wound care at home.

 IV (intravenous catheter)

 Your nurse will also check on IV fluids and antibiotics you receive.